Bruce E. Hicks

 General Manager - Houston

-Bruce Hicks is a senior public relations and marketing communications counselor with 35 years experience in the news media and public relations fields.
+Bruce Hicks is a senior public relations and crisis management consultant with 49 years of experience in the news media and public relations fields.

-Prior to joining The Alliant Group, Hicks headed Darcy Communications/Houston, which he founded in 1989, serving a wide range of international, national and local clients in travel and tourism, airlines, energy, commercial real estate development, legal, technical and manufacturing industries.
-At Darcy, he worked with American Airlines, Allstate Insurance, KPMG Peat Marwick, American Express Travel Related Services Company, Ethyl Corporation, Coastal Corporation, Century Development Corporation, Crown Central Petroleum, Olympic Figure Skating Gold Medalist Tara Lipinski, Mexico City Tourism Board, Hawaiian Airlines, Mexicana Airlines, Midway Airlines, RiceTec, Inc., and others.
+He has operated the Houston offices of The Alliant Group and its predecessor firm, Darcy Communications, since 1989, serving a wide range of international, national and local clients in travel and tourism, airlines, energy, commercial real estate development, legal, technical and manufacturing industries.
+His clients have included American Airlines, Delta Airlines, Starwood Hotels & Resorts Worldwide, Marriott International, Wyndham Worldwide, United Airlines, Virgin America, Aeromexico airlines, World Airways, AirTran Airways, Atlantic Southeast Airlines, Allstate Insurance, KPMG Peat Marwick, American Express Travel Related Services Company, Ethyl Corporation, Coastal Corporation, Crown Central Petroleum, Olympic Figure Skating Gold Medalist Tara Lipinski, Mexico City Tourism Board, Hawaiian Airlines, Mexicana Airlines, Midway Airlines and others.

-Since 1992, Hicks has consulted with American Airlines on a wide variety of issues, including labor organizing attempts, contract disputes and strikes, the September 11th tragedy and the November 2001 A300 crash in New York .
+From January 2012 through March 2013, Hicks served as chief spokesman for American Airlines on labor and bankruptcy related issues.
+From 1992 through 2005, Hicks consulted with American Airlines on a wide variety of issues, including labor organizing attempts, contract disputes and strikes, the September 11th tragedy and the November 2001 A300 crash in New York.
 For more than a year, he served as internal and external communication strategist and public media spokesperson in the successful effort in 2003 to restructure all labor agreements and avoid bankruptcy.

-He has won numerous awards, including the Public Relations Society of America’s top national honor, the Silver Anvil, twice.
-Hicks holds a bachelor’s degree from the University of Houston .
-He is active in community affairs and is a former member of the National Board of the American Diabetes Association.
+He has won numerous awards, including the Public Relations Society of America's top national honor, the Silver Anvil, twice (crisis communications and special events).
+Hicks holds a Bachelor of Arts degree from the University of Houston.
+He is active in community affairs.
+He has been a volunteer Little League umpire for more than 20 years and was selected to umpire at the 2017 Little League World Series in Williamsport, PA.

 Most memorable inspiration: